jsoung/i4g/docs/smoke_test.md

 ## GCP Smoke Tests (Dev Environment)

 These steps ensure the deployed services, Cloud Run jobs, and shared storage paths cooperate in the dev project.
 Authenticate with `gcloud auth login` (and `gcloud config set project i4g-dev`) before continuing.

+> **Terraform drift warning**
+> The `process-intakes` and `account-list` jobs are Terraform-managed.
+It’s fine to temporarily override their container command/args or env vars with `gcloud run jobs update` while running a smoke test, but you must roll those overrides back afterward or Terraform plans will show persistent diffs.
+Before changing a job, capture the current command/args so you can restore them:
+> ```bash
+> gcloud run jobs describe process-intakes \
+>   --project i4g-dev --region us-central1 \
+>   --format='value(spec.template.spec.template.spec.containers[0].command)'
+> ```
+> After the test, clear any ad-hoc overrides (command/args/env) or re-run the exact `gcloud run jobs update ...` block from Terraform to put the job back into sync.
+For example, if you set a custom command while debugging:
+> ```bash
+> gcloud run jobs update process-intakes \
+>   --project i4g-dev --region us-central1 \
+>   --clear-command --clear-args
+> ```
+> Repeat the same pattern for `account-list` (swap the job name) so `terraform plan` stays clean for both services.

 ### Prerequisites